brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 	Selects the last child of an element

-There are more pseudo-classes than in the list above, we have simply highlighted those which we believe are most commonly used.
-A group of pseudo-classes which I have not listed above but that may be worth being aware of all relate to `form` elements.
+There are more pseudo-classes than in the list above, we have simply highlighted those which we believe would be most useful to you.
+A group of pseudo-classes which I have not listed above but that may be worth exploring all relate to the `form` element.
 The MDN documentation linked above is a great resource to view an exhaustive list of pseudo-classes.

 ### Pseudo-elements

 [https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements]()

-All CSS pseudo-elements start with a double colon `::` and represent a specific region within an established element.
+All CSS pseudo-elements start with a double colon `::` and represent a specific region **within an established element**.
 They act as if they have added in a new HTML element to your markup.
 There are around 16 pseudo-elements listed in the MDN documentation, many of which are experimental.
-Each have their own niche use, and some may find themselves at home within certain designs, however we are only going to cover two of the most important pseudo-elements here: `::before` and `::after`:
+Each have their own niche use, and some may find themselves at home within certain designs, however we are only going to cover two of the most important pseudo-elements here: `::before` and `::after`

 - `::before`

-	As you may be able to guess, the `::before` pseudo-element selects the region just before the associated element.
-This can be incredibly powerful for *e.g.* assigning regions which grow to fill the space provided, hence positioning the element a specific way, or; for applying a background colour or image which are later unaffected by an applied `filter` property.
+	As you may be able to guess, the `::before` pseudo-element selects the region **just before** the associated element.
+This can be incredibly powerful for *e.g.* assigning regions which grow to fill the space provided, hence positioning the element a specific way, or; for applying a background colour or image which are later unaffected by an applied `filter` property

 - `::after`

-	Reflection of the `::before` element, the `::after` pseudo-element selects the region immediately following the specified element.
+	Reflection of the `::before` element, the `::after` pseudo-element selects the region immediately following the specified element

 Pseudo-elements are incredibly powerful when used correctly, and can often help tidy up your markup.
 Their use-case, however, isn't always the most obvious.
 The below CSS Tricks article outlines seven ways you may use pseudo-elements:

 [https://css-tricks.com/7-practical-uses-for-the-before-and-after-pseudo-elements-in-css/]()